Palm distributions of superposed point processes for statistical inference: Inference for corrupted processes via minimum contrast

+An application of Theorem \ref{teo:main} yields closed-form and interpretable expressions for commonly used summary statistics.
+Here we concentrate on two summary statistics for stationary point processes, several additional examples are provided in the supplementary materials.
+Throughout this section, we assume that $\Phi = \Phi_1 + \Phi_2$ where the $\Phi_j$'s are stationary with intensity $ \rho_j$, and let $\rho = \rho_1 + \rho_2$.

+Perhaps the most commonly used summary statistic is Ripley's $K$-function \citep{ripley1976second}.
+Thanks to Theorem \ref{teo:main}, for a superposed point process $\Phi$ this takes the following form, for $r \ge 0$,

-where $o$ denotes a generic point of $\X$ and $B(o, r)$ is the ball of radius $r$ centered at $o$, given that $B(o, r) \subset \X$.
-Thanks to stationariety, $K_{\Phi}$ is invariant to the choice of point $o$, which is called the \emph{typical point} of $\Phi$: the quantity $\rho K_{\Phi}(r)$ represents the expected number of points that are $r$-close to a generic point $o$, given that $\Phi$ has an atom in $o$.
+where $o$ denotes a generic point of $\X$, and $|B(o, r)|$ is the volume of the ball $B(o, r)$ with radius $r$ centered at $o$, given that $ B(o, r) \subset \X$.
+Thanks to stationarity, $K_{\Phi}$ is invariant to the choice of point $o$, which is called the \emph{typical point} of $\Phi$: the quantity $\rho K_{\Phi}(r)$ represents the expected number of points that are $r$-close to a generic point $o$, given that $\Phi$ has an atom at $o$.
+Note that, as pointed out by an anonymous reviewer, expression $\eqref{eq:K}$ can also be obtained by ad hoc computations, without applying Theorem \ref{teo:main}.
+A second example of summary statistic is the reduced Palm distribution generating function $A$, defined by \cite{chiu2008reduced}, whose expression equals